kiranrajeev1/Obsidian-Notes/DevOps/K8's/Daemonsets.md

 - **Runs on all nodes automatically** (including new ones).
 - Use **node selectors or taints/tolerations** to control where Pods run.
-- No need to specify replicas -- it\'s managed per node.
+- No need to specify replicas -- it's managed per node.
 ###### my code
 ```YAML
 apiVersion: apps/v1